-In the event that less than four judges for Conformation, Obedience, and Agility receive a minimum of six nominations and are willing to run for election, the Current Show Chair and Conformation Venue Chairs will choose additional nominees to complete the slate.
+In the event that less than four judges for Conformation receive a minimum of six nominations and are willing to run for election, the Current Show Chair and Conformation Venue Chairs will choose additional nominees to complete the slate.
 In the event that less than three judges for Sweepstakes receive a minimum of six nominations and are willing to run for election, the Current Show Chair and Conformation Venue Chairs will choose additional nominees to complete the slate.
-In the event that less than six judges for Herding receive a minimum of six nominations and are willing to run for election, the Current Show Chair and Conformation Venue Chairs will choose additional nominees to complete the slate.
-The BOD shall approve the alternate candidates suggested by the Show and Venue Chairs . .
+The BOD shall approve the alternate candidates suggested by the Show and Venue Chairs.

 Once a draft slate has been established, each nominee will be asked to submit a biography summarizing their qualifications for publication on the BCSA website and in Borderlines.

-The four finalists selected for Conformation (National and Regional Specialty combined), Obedience, and Agility; the three finalists selected for Sweepstakes (conformation and herding) and the six finalists selected for Herding will be posted on BCSA Announce and the BCSA Website, along with their Biographies.
+The four finalists selected for Conformation (National and Regional Specialty combined), and the three finalists selected for Sweepstakes will be posted on BCSA Announce and the BCSA Website, along with their Biographies.
 Concurrently, the names of the judge nominees in each venue with the most nomination votes from the General Membership shall be posted on BCSA Announce and the BCSA Website, along with the number of votes they received.
-The General Membership will then vote for two candidates for Conformation (National and BCSA-sponsored), one candidate for Conformation Sweepstakes, one candidate for herding sweepstakes, two candidates for Obedience and Agility, and four candidates for Herding.
+The General Membership will then vote for two candidates for Conformation (National and BCSA-sponsored), and one candidate for Conformation Sweepstakes.
 The candidate(s) with the most votes in each venue will be selected to judge at the National Specialty Show.
 The Conformation candidate with the second most votes will be selected to judge at the BCSA-sponsored conformation show.
 The vote will occur online, and will be held by the Treasurer until the close of voting, tallied by the BCSA Treasurer and Chair of the Judge Selection Committee, and reported to the Board of Directors.
 In the event of a tie vote, the Judge Selection Committee will arrange for a straw vote, the details to be approved beforehand by the President.

 Schedule facilitates the election of judges about 13 months prior to the Specialty, assuming the Specialty is held in early September